rwhetten/DeepSeqAnalysis/docs/source/HPC.rst

 Objective
 *********

-The objective of this section is to work through NCSU's High-Performance Cluster (HPC) quick-start tutorial to gain familiarity with the NC State HPC, and use other reference videos to review and practice cluster job submission using LSF. `Singularity containers <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0177459>`_ are an important asset for working on the HPC, because they allow preservation of exactly the same working environment for the duration of a project, and can be made available to other scientists in pursuit of the goal of reproducible research.
+The objective of this section is to work through NCSU's High-Performance Cluster (HPC) quick-start tutorial to gain familiarity with the NC State HPC, and use other reference videos to review and practice cluster job submission using LSF, the job management system of the HPC. `Singularity containers <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0177459>`_ are an important asset for working on the HPC, because they allow preservation of exactly the same working environment for the duration of a project, and can be made available to other scientists in pursuit of the goal of reproducible research.
 Unlike Docker containers, which require root access to run, Singularity containers run with the same permissions of the user who launches the container, but can still be deployed on computing clusters to take advantage of the hardware resources available there.
+Access to the NC State HPC is available to faculty, staff and students at NC State University - see `Request Access <https://projects.ncsu.edu/hpc/Accounts/GetAccess.php>`_ for more information.
+Mac and Linux users can connect directly to the HPC by SSH to login.hpc.ncsu.edu from a terminal window; Windows users should install `MobaXterm <https://mobaxterm.mobatek.net/download.html>`_ to provide a terminal environment for SSH as well as a number of other useful tools.
+The HPC uses a tool called Load Sharing Facility (LSF) to manage the queues of computing jobs submitted for processing on the HPC - see the `LSF Document <https://projects.ncsu.edu/hpc/Documents/LSF.php>`_ for more information about LSF scripts.

 Exercises